amirhanov/swipeableTableViewCell/README.md

 Hello everyone ✌️

 Create swipe-able cell with action for TableView Cell.
-In the video tutorial, you will learn how to create an array, assign it to table cells and create actions for cells.
+In the project you will find private functions that are responsible for:View
+- Removing value from array and TableView
+- Open UIAlertController

 Also you may read [Documentation](https://developer.apple.com/documentation/uikit/uitableviewdelegate/1614956-tableview) by Apple.
 If you like the project, do not forget to put star and follow me on GitHub:

 [![https://github.com/amirhanov](https://github.com/amirhanov/backgroundVideo/blob/master/Source/gitHub.svg)](https://github.com/amirhanov)